 The neighbour at 125 Park Road has queried whether the submitted plans accurately reflect the position and building line of their property.
 The position of this property appears accurate when compared with the Council's mapping system.
 The building line is shown as a general indication of the relationship with the new properties to the Park Road frontage in comparison with adjacent dwellings to create a 'stagger' that reflects the wider character.
-It is noted that the indicative building projects forward of the proposed Plot 5 dwelling.
-Therefore, even if the building line were taken to reflect the front wall of the dwelling at 125 Park Road and not the porch, the same staggered building line would apply.
+It is noted that the indicative building line were taken to reflect the front wall of the dwelling at 125 Park Road and not the porch, the same staggered building line would apply.